w3c/mediasession/explainer.md

 and there are still race issues websites need to take care.
-Also, which is more important, if the user agent does not have an automatic activation mechanism for `MediaSession` (for example the AudioFocus API is not implemented), the benefit will be very few since the solution is essentially equivalent to having multiple `MediaMetadata` objects and setting different metadata to the global `MediaSession` instance.
+Also, which is more important, if the user agent does not have an automatic activation mechanism for `MediaSession` (for example the AudioFocus API is not implemented), the benefit will be very low since the solution is essentially equivalent to having multiple `MediaMetadata` objects and setting different metadata to the global `MediaSession` instance.

-## Open questions

-Here is a summary of the open questions mentioned above.

-* What should we do if the page ignores some important media control handlers such as "pause"?
-* Making `MediaSession` a global instance or a user-constructible object?
-* Letting iframes use `MediaSession` or not?

 ## <a name="sec-audiofocus-api"></a>The AudioFocus API

 The MediaSession API previously has an audio focus managing mechanism.
-We moved audio focus managing into a separate API called AudioFocus API, which is still work in progress.
-The reason for moving the AudioFocus API out are as follows:
+Audio focus management has moved into a separate API called AudioFocus API, which is still work in progress.
+The reason for moving the AudioFocus API out are as
+follows:

 * The AudioFocus API is less useful, and the current behavior is usually fine for rich media.